JasonGiedymin/boltjs/helloworld.md

   ]
   }
 {% endhighlight %}
-<p> Breakdown of this file:</p>,
+<p> Breakdown of this file:</p>
 <ul>
   <li>*bolt_build_manifest*: tells bolt where all the source files are.
 In this case, it is telling bolt that one group of files will come from the root directory and the js folder, and another group of files will come from the css directory</li>
   <li>*package_target*: tells bolt where to put all the compiled files.
-In this case, bolt will compile a js file and a css file and dump the results into the *pkg* folder inside the root directory.<li>
+In this case, bolt will compile a js file and a css file and dump the results into the *pkg* folder inside the root directory.</li>
 </ul
 <br>Next we have the *package_target* which tells bolt where to put the compiled files
 </p>